 What is professional liability insurance?

-Also known as errors and omissions insurance, professional liability insurance coverage protects your tech company from client lawsuits over missed deadlines, mistakes, or negligence – regardless of whether you’re at fault.
+Also known as errors and omissions insurance, professional liability insurance coverage protects your company from client lawsuits over missed deadlines, mistakes, or negligence – regardless of whether you’re at fault.

 Who needs professional liability insurance?